-Priyanka Chopra recovering after mishap on ‘Quantico’ set
+Priyanka Chopra Recovering After Mishap On ‘Quantico’ Set

 “It would be premature to comment further until we have all the information.
 Priyanka was examined by a doctor, released and is home resting comfortably,” the network added.

-A representative for the actress said she will return to work after the weekend.
+A representative for the actress said she was to return to work after the weekend.

 Walt Disney Co.’s ABC did not comment further on whether production of the show will be halted, but trade publication Variety said production will not be shut down while Chopra recovers.